-A. Income exclusions: Income exclusions are applied before income disregards.
-Exclusions are applied in determining eligibility whether the income belongs to the applicant/recipient or to an individual from whom income is deemed.

-- B. Infrequent or irregular income: Exclude the first \$30 per calendar quarter of earned income; and the first \$60 per calendar quarter of unearned income.
+- A. Income exclusions: Income exclusions are applied before income disregards.
+Exclusions are applied in determining eligibility whether the income belongs to the applicant/recipient or to an individual from whom income is deemed. - B. Infrequent or irregular income: Exclude the first thirty dollars (\$30) per calendar quarter of earned income; and the first sixty dollars (\$60) per calendar quarter of unearned income.
 The following definitions apply. - (1) "Irregular income" is income received on an unscheduled or unpredictable basis. - "Infrequent income" is income received only once during a calendar quarter from a single source and includes: - (a) proceeds of life insurance policies; - (b) prizes and awards; - (c) gifts; - (d) support and alimony; - (e) inheritances; - (f) interest per account, and royalties; - (g) one-time lump sum payments, such as social security or retroactive SSI. - (3) "Frequency" is evaluated for the calendar quarter (i.e., January March, April June, July September, October December) but the dollar amount is considered in the month received. - C. Foster care: Foster care payments are totally excluded if: - (1) the foster child is not eligible for SSI; and - (2) the child was placed in the applicant/recipient's home by a public or private nonprofit child placement or child care agency. - D. Domestic volunteer services exclusions: Payments to volunteers under domestic volunteer services (ACTION) programs are excluded from consideration as income in the eligibility determination process.
 These programs include the following: - (1) volunteers in service to America (VISTA); - (2) university year for action (UYA); - (3) special demonstration and volunteer programs; - (4) retired senior volunteer program (RSVP); - (5) foster grandparent program; - (6) senior companion program. - E. Census bureau employment: Wages paid by the census bureau for temporary employment related to the census are excluded from consideration as income in the eligibility determination process.
-[2/1/1995, 7/31/1997; 8.215.500.19 NMAC Rn, 8 NMAC 4.SSI.521 & A, 3/1/2001; A, 7/1/2005]
+[8.215.500.19 NMAC Rp, 8.215.500.19 NMAC, 3/1/2018]